 The Chemical Biology Ph.D.
 Program was established in 2010 and is the newest path to the Chemistry Ph.D. in the Department of Chemistry at UW-Madison.
 This program is highly competitive, centered on research, and provides an integrated, world-class training at the interface of chemistry and biology.

-We are currently admitting candidates for our Sixth CLASS of graduate students in Fall 2014!
+We are currently admitting candidates for our seventh CLASS of graduate students in Fall 2015!
 Browse through the site to learn more, and check back often for updates.